BozeTadic/newsy/README.md

 # newsy
-Small project intended for vertical slice architecture practice
+Small project intended for vertical slice architecture practice and checking aspire for local dev.